scoutzxb/CscoreTool-M/README.md

 Purpose

 This program is to do multiple sub-compartment analysis for Hi-C data.
 Test data are also provided.
-Several other files are also available for download, including the bedgraph files involved in the CscoreTool-M paper.

 Installation